designmetrics/designmetrics.github.io/about.md

 layout: post
 permalink: /about/index.html
 title: About
-description: This is a description of the about page.
+description:
-tags: [about, Jekyll, theme, responsive]
+tags: [about, design, metrics]
-image:
-  feature: soft-trees.jpg
 ---

-About page info goes here.
+This is resource for metrics-driven design.
+At Balanced Team SF 2013, a group of makers came together to share methods and challenges.
+We're looking to build on that conversation.
+Join us in fostering design that matters.